forschungsprojekte-II-ws2223/moodle-mod_jupyter/jupyterhub_docker/README.md

 - To test this setup you can create a json web token on [this](https://jwt.io/#debugger-io) site (make sure the secret matches the one in the [jupyterhub_config](jupyterhub/jupyterhub_config.py)).
 - Use [this](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) chrome addon or something simmilar to set a request header called Authorization with the encoded token from the link above.
 - Visit [127.0.0.1:8080](127.0.0.1:8080).
 If you set the token correctly you should be redirected to a jupyterhub notebook with the username you specified.

+## Update docker dependencies
+- Stop the running containers
+- Make the version changes in the [docker-compose](docker-compose.yml) file you want to make.
+- Run `docker-compose pull` then wait for the download of the new depencencies.
+- Run `docker-compose up -d` and wait for the containers to be recreated.
+- Then the cotainers can be used again.